Didn't Get Tickets to the Pullen Park Holiday Express? Here are 13 Other Options

 PHOTO FROM THE GREAT SMOKY MOUNTAINS RAILROAD FACEBOOK PAGE

 Every year, tickets for the Pullen Park Holiday Express sell out quickly.
 This year all tickets sold out within minutes of going on sale at 5:30 a.m., July 30, 2019.

 Matthew Wright, operations manager of historic attractions for the City of Raleigh, has said previously, "If people did not get tickets this morning, they can keep an eye out online this fall," he says.
 "It is very common for people to have gotten tickets expecting extended family to come, and then find out closer to December that they can’t make it."

 There's even a Holiday Express Tickets Exchange/Selling Facebook group.

 And remember, there's more than one holiday train in town — and plenty of other holiday activities to be found.
-Carolina Parent's popular holiday roundup lists more than 50 events for the 2018 holiday season alone — including the holiday train rides listed below.
-We'll update these holiday train event listings as soon as dates are announced!
+Carolina Parent's popular holiday roundup lists more than 90 events for the 2019 holiday season alone — including some the holiday train rides listed below.

 Photo from Museum of Life and Science